dsa-ou/allowed/docs/configuration.md

 python allowed.py sample.py -c cs101.json
 ```
 While you can test your configuration with our `sample.py` and `sample.ipynb` files,
-as shown in the example,
+as shown in the above example,
 you will probably want to use Python and notebook files from your course.
 You may thus wish to delete the two `sample` files, as they're no longer needed.

+The rest of this document explains the various parts of the JSON file.

 ### FILE_UNIT
 This entry in the JSON file is